yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 Generate your ZK proofs using any of the proving systems supported by Aligned.
 For this example, we use the SP1 proving system.
 The current SP1 version used in Aligned is v1.0.8-testnet.

-You can find the example of the quiz proof [program](../../examples/zkquiz/quiz/program/src/main.rs) as well as the [script](../../examples/zkquiz/quiz/script/src/main.rs) that generates it in the [ZKQuiz example](../../examples/zkquiz) directory.
+You can find an example of the quiz proof [program](../../examples/zkquiz/quiz/program/src/main.rs) as well as the [script](../../examples/zkquiz/quiz/script/src/main.rs) that generates it in the [ZKQuiz example](../../examples/zkquiz) directory.

 ### Step 2 - Write your smart contract